Large Overlaid Cognitive Radio Networks: From Throughput Scaling to Asymptotic Multiplexing Gain: Single Network Throughput Scalings

 \section{Single Network Throughput Scalings}

 In this section we consider the spatial throughput of a single-tier network when no other networks are overlaid.
 This serves as a performance benchmark for the overlaid case discussed in the next section.
-The following lemma provides us with an equivalent definition and a method of computing the spatial throughput for our system. \begin{lemma}[Separation Principle] The spatial throughput of the single-tier version of the wireless ad-hoc network defined in Section \ref{sec:systemmodel} equals the product of the expected number of simultaneously successful transmissions in the whole network by the average progress of a typical packet over a single-hop transmission.
-More formally, let $\Lambda_X$ be the event of a successful transmission and $Y_X$ be the progress of a typical packet $b$ at a typical node $X$ in the network.
-Then the spatial throughput of the network can be obtained by
+The following lemma provides us with an equivalent definition and a method of computing the spatial throughput for our system. \begin{lemma}[Separation Principle] Consider the single-tier version of the wireless ad-hoc network defined in Section \ref{sec:systemmodel}.
+The spatial throughput of such a network equals the product between the expected number of simultaneously successful transmissions in the whole network and the average progress of a typical packet over a single-hop transmission.
+Specifically, the spatial throughput of the network can be obtained as

+where $\Lambda_X$ and $Y^b_X$ are defined in Definition \ref{def:spatialthroughput} and the expectation is taken over all realizations of the network nodes, S-D assignments, and the routing paths between S-D pairs. \end{lemma} \begin{proof} Let $b$ be the packet at the head of node $X$'s queue at an arbitrary time slot.
+Note that $b$ and $Y^b_X$ are random variables dependent on the specific realization of the network nodes, the S-D assignments, and the routing path establishment with the random $\frac{1}{2}$disk routing scheme.
+Assume that $X_0$ and $X_{\nu^b+1}$ are the source and destination of packet $b$ respectively, where $\nu^b+1$ is total number of hops that $b$ traverses over.
+Let $\{X_1, X_2, \ldots X_{\nu^b}\}$ be the nodes that $b$ hops over.
+We have